You may also want to see some of the fenced dog parks we’ve visited here in Australia and overseas.

 Rather than reacting to ad-hoc requests for fenced dog parks, a strategic approach was developed for the development of new dog parks in a thoughtful and coordinated manner.

 This document provides directions for future planning, provision, design, management and operations of fenced dog parks in existing and new housing areas.
 Cost estimates for an average-sized (3000m2) fenced dog parks were provided to assist Council with future budgets.

 Dog and Cat Management Board, SA

 In 2013, Balancing Act Adelaide developed the first dog park guidelines for SA for the Dog and Cat Management Board of SA.
 The guidelines ‘Unleashed, A Guide to Successful Dog Parks‘ combine planning, urban design and dog behaviour into one comprehensive document.
 The guidelines outline best practice techniques for the planning and design of dog parks in SA.

-This publication was based on the auditing and mapping of over 30 fenced dog parks in SA.
-The audits provided a sound insight into existing practices, issues and the culture of dog parks.
+This publication was based on numerous audits and mapping of over 30 fenced dog parks in SA.
+The audits provided a sound insight into existing practices, and the culture of dog parks.

 In 2014, Balancing Act Adelaide won the Planning Institute of Australia (SA) Award for Planning Excellence for Cutting Edge Research and Teaching for these guidelines.

 City of Mitcham

 Balancing Act Adelaide was engaged by the City of Mitcham to undertake a review of Council’s off-leash areas and the need for additional fenced dog parks.
 Through a comprehensive consultation process, the community expressed a strong desire for more off-leash parks that are accessible by foot and enhancement of amenities for dogs and their owners such as water fountains, dog bags, bins, and seats.

 Off-leash parks that are within walking distance of our domestic environment support the development of active communities.

 Bayview, Rockingham, WA